oliverkiranbrown/app_backend/README.md

 #### Open the admin UI

-Go to `https://admin.ess.localhost` and login with the credentials you just created.
+Go to `https://<admin ui hostname>` and login with the credentials you just created.

 #### Create a new registration token

 From the Admin UI, create a new registration token.
 This can be used to register a new user.

+#### Open the web client

+Go to  `https://<web client hostname>` and register new users using registration tokens issued before.